taylorlarkins/startup/README.md

 * How to use variables, conditionals, loops, arrays, functions, classes, objects, and more to program in JavaScript
 * How to use JavaScript to dynamically edit the DOM
 * How to utilize JavaScript promises for asynchronous programming
+* How to configure a project to be compatible with Node.js and npm
+* How to install and use npm packages
+* How to use Express to create an HTTP service
+* How to create and utilize service endpoints